electron-userland/electron-builder/CONTRIBUTING.md

 where `TEST_APP_TMP_DIR` is specified to easily inspect and use test build, `assisted` is the test name and `/oneClickInstallerTest\.\w+$` is the path to test file.

-Do not forget to execute `yarn compile` before run.
+Do not forget to execute `pnpm compile` before run.

 ## Issues